deanturpin/superdean.com/watchmaker.md

 ## Mainspring winders

-You can fix a lot by replacing parts rather than making new ones.
-But I think mainspring winders are the first step into it becoming serious.
-This _can_ be done by hand but people will get very cross about it if they find out.
+You can fix a lot by replacing parts rather than making new ones; but I think mainspring winders are the first step into it becoming serious.
+This _can_ be done by hand, however, people will get very cross about it if they find out.

 ## Tweezers